ianxm/tracker/doc/readme.txt

 note: logs, like all reports, can be constrained using date ranges.

-this is a log of all 'drankbeer' occurrences.  by default, logs group occurrences by day, but they can also be grouped in larger intervals.
+this is a log of all 'watchedtv' occurrences.  by default, logs group occurrences by day, but they can also be grouped in larger intervals.

-  > tracker log drankbeer -week
+  > tracker log watchedtv -week
   duration: 17 days from 2012-02-10 to 2012-02-26
     2012-02-05: 8
     2012-02-12: 12